lukestonefox/nomad-web/README.md

 Austin Schoster, Lucas Fox, Logan Muhlen, Thomas Turner, Ary Sharma (ChatGPT Warriors)

+# About

+Nomad web app currently is built using: Vite, React, and TypeScript.
+C# may be used for the backend.
+MaterialUI may be used for the UI components.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.